FG eyes $20bn revenue, 12,000 jobs as NLNG Train 7 project takes off – The Sun Nigeria

 In his remarks at the event, the Group Managing Director of the Nigerian National Petroleum Corporation (NNPC), Mr Mele Kyari described the feat as remarkable, saying it would generate 40,000 indirect jobs when operational.

-Also speaking, the representative of Shell management, Mr Henry Bristol, said the company was extremely delighted to support the project, assuring that it would grow it to train 12.
+Also speaking, the representative of Shell management, Mr Henry Bristol said the company was extremely delighted to support the project, assuring that it would grow it to train 12.
+The representative of Total, Mr Mike Sangster said his firm was happy to be part of the efforts to grow NLNG by 50%.

 Leave a Reply